 5. Keep the Content Fresh

-Repetition can kill enthusiasm.
-Rotate topics, add new questions, and experiment with different formats to keep things exciting.
+Rotate topics, add new questions, and experiment with formats to prevent monotony.

 FAQs About Being a Gimkit Host